-Honeysuckle Cottage is a delightful detached cottage, near Carmarthen, in a private location in the grounds of the owner’s mansion with wonderful countryside all around and can sleep four people.
-The cottage has a double bedroom, a single bedroom, a shower room, a kitchen with dining area and a sitting room with a sofa bed and a woodburner.
+Honeysuckle Cottage is a delightful detached cottage, near Carmarthen, in a private location in the grounds of the owner's mansion with wonderful countryside all around and can sleep four people.
+The cottage has a double bedroom, a single bedroom with a z-bed, a shower room, a kitchen with dining area and a sitting room with a woodburner.
 Outside there is off road parking for two cars, a front seating area with furniture and a large open lawned area.
 Honeysuckle Cottage is a wonderful base for a relaxing holiday.

 |Size||Sleeps up to 4, 2 bedrooms|

 |Rooms||2 bedrooms, 1 bathrooms of which 1 family bathroom|

 |Family friendly||Suitable for children over 5|